jiashuwang459/SchneckyIRL/README.md

 ### Configuring Bot Token And SpreadSheetId

+You need to setup 2 env_vars:

+`STAT_BOT_TOKEN` should be your discord bot token.
+`SPREADSHEET_ID` should be the id of the google spreadsheet.

-You need to create an additional 2 files: `bottoken.txt` and `spreadsheetid.txt`.
+Alternatively, you can create two additional 2 files: `bottoken.txt` and `spreadsheetid.txt`:

 `bottoken.txt` should contain your discord bot token.
 `spreadsheetid.txt` should contain the id of the spreadsheet.